 • All entries will be submitted online.

-• VIDEO SUBMISSION PROCEDURE – All submissions and payments will be completed on the CSMA platform.
+VIDEO SUBMISSION PROCEDURE – All submissions and payments will be completed on the CSMA platform.
 This includes a general registration procedure that must be completed once.
-IF YOU COMPLETED THIS REGISTRATION in 2016 or 2017, YOU CAN LOGIN IN WITH THE SAME ID and PASSWORD.
+IF YOU COMPLETED THIS REGISTRATION in any year since 2016, YOU CAN LOGIN IN WITH THE SAME ID and PASSWORD.

 · All organizations must complete an online form for each entry.
 All videos will be uploaded as part of this entry process.
 You can edit your entries at any time up until the final entry deadline.
 Once you “Checkout” and make final payment, your entries are submitted for judging.

-· This year’s winners will be announced at the SVG College Sports Summit on May 31, 2018 at The Omni Hotel in Atlanta, GA.
+· This year’s winners will be announced at the SVG College Summit on May 30, 2019 at The Omni Hotel in Atlanta, GA.

 Submission Eligibility Period